 Yes, this one is for adults only (though, come to think of it, K-Cups would make excellent Jell-O molds for kids).

 K-Cups are actually ideal for Jell-O shots because their narrowness makes it easier to remove the Jell-O with your tongue than when using the traditional wide, ramekin-style cups.
-You can use your leftover pricing dots to solve the puncture-hole-in-the-bottom problem here, too.

 Your Turn: What other interesting ways can you reuse K-Cups?
 Share your thoughts in the comments below!